 What insects do we use?

-We generally use mealworm larvae or black soldier fly larvae.
+We generally use black soldier fly larvae.
 Our insect protein is procured from small farms in Europe, which we work with closely.
 This enables us to guarantee excellent quality in accordance with food standards and short transportation distances.
 At the same time, we are promoting the development of interesting alternatives to conventional meat for human nutrition in Europe.

 How are the insects kept?

 The insect farming is done as a complete cycle.
 The insect larvae are fed with substances left over from the local food industry or which have no other use.
 For example, this includes trimmings from tinned fruit, which are hygienically in perfect condition.
 This product would previously have been declared as "waste", whereas now it can be used and transformed into fertile soil.
 Natural reproduction results in the animals multiplying.